 On Deck at the Vic: Two Firework Shows, Youth Clinic and Marvel's Defenders of the Diamond Night

-INDIANAPOLIS - The Indianapolis Indians return home on Monday, May 29, for a Memorial Day series opener against the Toledo Mud Hens, Triple-A affiliate of the Detroit Tigers.
+INDIANAPOLIS - The Indianapolis Indians return home tonight for a Memorial Day series opener against the Toledo Mud Hens, Triple-A affiliate of the Detroit Tigers.
 The six-game series continues Wednesday, May 31 through Sunday, June 4, and includes two firework shows, two specialty jersey auctions, a Youth Clinic, Thirsty Thursday'Â¢, Bark in the Park and Marvel's Defenders of the Diamond Night with character appearances by Captain America, Captain Marvel, Hulk, Iron Man and Thor.

 Monday, May 29 - Memorial Day Camouflage Jerseys and Postgame Fireworks presented by The American Legion and Hotel Tango, Dollar Menu presented by Eisenberg

 Spend Memorial Day at Victory Field and remember fallen heroes, recognize veterans and honor current servicemembers who serve our country.
-The Indians will wear camouflage jerseys that will be auctioned off until the end of the seventh inning to benefit Indianapolis Indians Charities.
+The Indians will wear camouflage jerseys that will be auctioned off until the end of the seventh inning to benefit The American Legion's "Be the One" initiative to combat veteran suicide.
 Fans can bid in-park and from home by texting VICTORY to 79230.
 Bring the family and enjoy the first spectacular fireworks show of the season after the game.

 Fans can also enjoy hot dogs, peanuts, potato chips, Cracker Jack® and popcorn all for one buck at concessions.